earlyai/act/README.md

-# EarlyAI Test Generator
+# Early Catch for Unit Test Generation

-A composite GitHub Action that automatically generates tests for modified TypeScript files in pull requests using EarlyAI CLI.
+A composite GitHub Action that automatically generates unit tests for modified TypeScript files in pull requests using Early Catch CLI.

 ## Features